 From left to right you can see I’ve adjusted stitch length and width to have a perfect decorative stitch!

-Nobody can sew perfectly the first time that tries, and a seasoned seamstress too will choose to try a particular stitch or a stressful kinds of fabric (think slippery sheers, or buttonholes in knits…) on scraps before going on garment and eventually ruin her precious fabric!
+Nobody can sew perfectly the first time that tries, and a seasoned seamstress too will choose to try a particular stitch or stressful kinds of fabric (think slippery sheers or buttonholes in knits…) on scraps before going on a garment and eventually ruin her precious fabric!

 Always recreate the same circumstances: if you’re going to sew on 3 layers of denim on your garment, practicing in only one layer won’t mean a lot!

 Sewing Tip #11.
-Check the amount of thread on bobbin
+Check the amount of thread on the bobbin

 …this may sound silly to you but, basing on Murphy’s Laws, if you have to guess exactly when your bobbin’s thread will finish, you can be sure that it will happen right in the middle of a princess seam (or any other complicated stitching), and you’ll notice it only after 30 cm of unlocked stitching….